 Productivity -- The productivity data can be classified into labor productivity, capital productivity, and multi-factor productivity.
 This chapter includes only the labor productivity measured by value of output which is specifically defined as the real value of output produced by an employee within a unit of time.
 It is derived by dividing the total input into the total output.
 The real gross domestic product (GDP) as shown in the national income product account (NIPA) is the output while the working hours of an employee, derived jointly from the manpower resource survey and the employees¡¦ earnings survey, are the input.
 Information and compilation methods for labor productivity measured by quantum of output and multi-factor productivity, please see the Trends in Labor Productivity and the Trends in Multi-factor Productivity all published by the Directorate-General of Budget, Accounting and Statistics, Executive Yuan.

 Labor Union -- The number of labor unions refers to the total of labor union federation, industrial labor unions, and trade (occupational labor) unions.
 The industrial labor union refers to a union organized within an industry and composed of workers of different occupations.
 The trade union refers to a labor union organized by workers of a specific occupation.
 The labor union federation refers to an organization formed by several industrial labor unions and/or trade unions.
-For information on operation and activities of labor unions, please refer to the Yearbook of Labor Statistics published by the Council of Labor Affairs.
+For information on operation and activities of labor unions, please refer to the Yearbook of Labor Statistics published by the Ministry of Labor.